 If you have a large number of allelic profiles defined for a scheme, you can cache these definitions within an isolate database to speed up querying of isolates by scheme criteria (e.g. by ST for a MLST scheme).

-To do this use the update_scheme_caches.pl script found in the scripts/maintenance directory, e.g. to cache all schemes in the pubmlst_bigsdb_neisseria_isolates database importing all profile definitions from the definitions database and determining scheme field values for all isolates.
-This may sound like it would be slow but caching only has a noticeable effect once you have >5000 profiles.
+To do this use the update_scheme_caches.pl script found in the scripts/maintenance directory, e.g. to cache all schemes in the pubmlst_bigsdb_neisseria_isolates database

 '''

 update_scheme_caches.pl --database pubmlst_bigsdb_neisseria_isolates

 '''